ChristBM/platzi_conf_merch/README.md

 # Platzi Conf Merch :convenience_store:

-It is a React.js SPA of a fictitious mini store.
+It is a React.js PWA of a MVP store.
 The project consists of different views and pages which are accessed using React Router routes.

 Integrating payments with PayPal and maps with react-map-gl and Mapbox.
 I also use Lottie for the animation of the 404 error page.